antononcube/MathematicaVsR/Projects/QuantileRegressionWorkflows/README.md

   - Installing the packages

-  - Review of look-and-feel
+  - Review of the look-and-feel

-- Main benefits of QR
+- Main benefits of QR (first wave examples)

   - All done through monadic pipelines (workflows)